 - Little Tykes Sea Turtle Sand Pit (£30-£35).
 My 2 year old neice has a Sand and Water Play table which she loves, but personally I think Sophia would prefer a sand pit she can sit in.
 This one is lovely as it engages their imagination as well as having a handy lid.

-- Dolls House such as Melissa and Doug Multi Level Wooden Dollhouse (£60-£100, currently on special offer).
+- Dolls House such as Melissa and Doug Multi Level Wooden Dollhouse (£60-£100).
 Nearly all dolls houses are approved for 3 year olds and above but with close supervision, lots of parents buy them for 2 year olds’ birthday gifts.
 Sophia is just starting to put the animals in and out of their stables in a toy farm at my parents’ house, so we think she’s just ready for a dolls house.

 - Peppa Pig magnet book (about £5).
 I can’t officially recommend this for 2 year olds as like all sticker and magnet books, it’s advertised as being for 3 year olds and above.
 However, this is on Sophia’s birthday gift list.